 New developments and redevelopment in the Parole Town Center should enhance the character of the surrounding developments and create a pedestrian friendly environment.
-Circulation patterns for all modes of travel should be clear and easy to understand without confusion.
-The following principles should be employed in the site design of all projects in the Parole Town Center, and the County's Landscape Manual should be consulted for additional guidance.
+Circulation patterns for all modes of travel should be clear and easy to understand, and materials, width and alignment should be coordinated with existing or planned facilities on adjacent properties or between logical termini.
+The following principles should be employed in the site design of all projects in the Parole Town Center.

-- Projections into and over the sidewalk portions of the setback or public right-of-way should be permitted as follows: - Awnings, lights, canopies, balconies, projecting signs, and other similar overhead projections may encroach into the setback or public right-of-way provided they do not interfere with traffic circulation, traffic sight distances, pedestrian circulation, vertical clearance, or utilities. - Covered arcades as building extensions may extend over sidewalks, provided they are no taller than two stories or 30 feet, as measured from the street. - Temporary intrusions are allowed for outdoor merchandise displays and sidewalk café seating. - All projections, intrusions and extensions should preserve the required sidewalk width and adequate clear zone. - Pedestrian walkways, no less than five feet in width, should be provided - along internal major driveways leading from public roads to onsite uses, structures, or plazas; - from the public sidewalk to the principal customer building entry; - between parking lots and the building entry; and - between uses on the site and to adjoining properties. - In new developments and redevelopment projects, the pedestrian system should be designed to take precedence over the vehicular system when conflicts or crossings occur.
-Clear, comfortable pedestrian crossings should be provided, and vehicular traffic should be made to slow for pedestrians through signage, raised crossings, or other means.

-- Ensure that development and redevelopment contribute to the implementation of priority transportation projects, planned road network, right-of-way reservations, pedestrian and bicycle network, and parking needs identified in this master plan to the extent possible. - New development and redevelopment projects should help to create street connections, consistent with the Plan.
+- Projections into and over the sidewalk portions of the setback or public right-of-way should be permitted as follows: - Awnings, lights, canopies, balconies, projecting signs, and other similar overhead projections may encroach into the setback or public right-of-way provided they do not interfere with traffic circulation, traffic sight distances, pedestrian circulation, vertical clearance, or utilities.

+- Covered arcades as building extensions may extend over sidewalks, provided they are no taller than two stories or 30 feet, as measured from the street. - Temporary intrusions are allowed for outdoor merchandise displays and sidewalk café seating. - All projections, intrusions and extensions should preserve the required sidewalk width and adequate clear zone. - Pedestrian walkways, no less than five feet in width, should be provided - along internal major driveways leading from public roads to onsite uses, structures, or plazas; - from the public sidewalk to the principal customer building entry; - between parking lots and the building entry; and - between uses on the site and to adjoining properties. - In new developments and redevelopment projects, the pedestrian system should be designed to take precedence over the vehicular system when conflicts or crossings occur.
+Clear, comfortable pedestrian crossings should be provided, and vehicular traffic should be made to slow for pedestrians through signage, raised crossings, or other means. - Ensure that development and redevelopment contribute to the implementation of priority transportation projects, planned road network, right-of-way reservations, pedestrian and bicycle network, and parking needs identified in this Master Plan to the extent possible. - New development and redevelopment projects should help to create street connections, consistent with the Plan.
 Public streets should connect to existing streets to create humanscaled urban blocks.
-Where vehicular connections are not feasible, pedestrian and bicycle connections should be required, to the extent feasible. - Interconnecting pedestrian and vehicular access to adjacent properties should be provided to allow internal movements without exiting onto main roads. - Where possible, site access should be from alleys, shared access between adjacent sites, or local service roads to minimize direct access points and curb cuts along major public roads.
-Adjoining properties may be required to share or coordinate curb cuts, service alleys, frontage roads, and other features to achieve this standard. - Driveways should be coordinated with existing or planned median openings. - Activity Spaces and amenities should be coordinated with the architectural character and circulation patterns of the building and site, and maintained in good repair, including litter control, care and replacement of vegetation, sidewalk maintenance, and snow removal.
+Where vehicular connections are not feasible, pedestrian and bicycle connections should be required, to the extent feasible. - Interconnecting pedestrian and vehicular access to adjacent properties and between uses should be provided to allow internal movements without exiting onto main roads.

+- Driveways should be coordinated with existing or planned median openings. - Activity Spaces and amenities should be coordinated with the architectural character and circulation patterns of the building and site, and maintained in good repair, including litter control, care and replacement of vegetation, sidewalk maintenance, and snow removal.